ropensci-archive/reproducibility-guide/sections/introduction/index.md

 Definitions of Reproducible Research

-Leveque et al setting the default
+Leveque et al setting the default add more here

 Complexities and challenges of Reproducible Research